SmCTwelve/f1-bot/README.md

 ```
 See https://discordapp.com/developers/applications/ for the creation of a Discord Bot user and inviting to a server.
 Copy the Token ID of your Bot account to an environment variable called `BOT_TOKEN` which is read by the application to connect to Discord.

+Run the application by executing `python -m bot.py` from the main directory.
+The console will display log messages to monitor the bot.

+A Procfile is included for easy hosting on Heroku as a worker dyno.
+For other hosting configurations ensure `bot.py` is used as the entry point.

 ## Usage
 Commands are invoked with the prefix `!` and base `f1` command followed by one of the following subcommands:
 ```